robksawyer/durandal-todo/readme.md

-# Framework Name TodoMVC Example
+# Durandal TodoMVC Example

-This is a todo app built using [framework](https://example.com/framework).
+This is a todo app built using [DurandalJS](https://durandaljs.com).

 ## Framework